51 Best Drought Tolerant Plants that Grow In Lack of Water

 USDA Zones: 3-9

 Yarrows are low-maintenance plants with decorative foliage.
-They’re suitable for borders, wildflower meadows, and rock gardens and are the best drought tolerant plants for full sun.
+They’re suitable for borders, wildflower meadows, and rock gardens and need watering once a week or ten days.

 26. Pineleaf Penstemon